AnOrdinaryUsername/Memory-Card-Game/README.md

 A storage area for all tarot cards.
 We map over `arcana.js` in `/src/components/organisms/CardDeck.jsx`.

-### Root
+#### Root

-As the top most component to many React projects, `App.jsx` is the starting point for all our code.
+As the top most component in many React projects, `App.jsx` is the starting point for all our code.
 Along with that, `GlobalStyles.jsx` contains a CSS Reset and other default styles.